 For Jacobs, the verdict closes a chapter that has defined much of her legal career.
 “I was honored to have represented Mr. Marrero,” she said at the time of the SJC ruling, “and hopeful that he will soon regain his freedom after decades of wrongful incarceration.”

-Beckman, commenting on the case and the successful outcome after over a decade of work on it, marveled at the job Van Dyke did as a professor who was also trying a first-degree murder case, calling him the “most client-centered advocate I have ever known,” and summed up by saying what a privilege it is that such a “positive, energetic, generous, kind, and immensely talented individual is our colleague.”
+Beckman, commenting on the case and the successful outcome after over a decade of work on it, marveled at the job Van Dyke did as a professor who was also trying a first-degree murder case, calling him a skilled and client-centered advocate and summed up by saying what a privilege it is that such a “positive, energetic, generous, kind, and immensely talented individual is our colleague.”

 Speaking through an interpreter after the verdict, Marrero expressed gratitude to those who had fought for him and observed that many others remain unjustly imprisoned.